 One of the first American Zen pioneers, Robert Aitken, wrote:

-We hope that you will join us in helping to create this sanctuary.
+We hope that you too are ready to put your understanding into practice by helping us create this place of refuge.
 To quote another wise teacher, “One should give even a single coin or a single blade of grass – it causes roots of goodness in this age and other ages to sprout.”